So what does the Fertilizer Ordinance 2014-16 mean to you? Fertilizer Ordinance Information

 How are watersheds protected?

 Florida's Watershed Restoration Framework was created to embrace this holistic, ecosystem-based approach and to integrate Florida's longstanding water protection programs into more effective, comprehensive action.
-The program specifically carries out provisions of the Florida Watershed Restoration Act (section 403.067 of the Florida Statutes), as well as other legal authorities, volunteer networks, public education, and financial assistance to clean up water pollution or prevent it in the first place.
+The program specifically carries out provisions of the Florida Watershed Restoration Act (Florida Statutes section 403.067), as well as other legal authorities, volunteer networks, public education, and financial assistance to clean up water pollution or prevent it in the first place.

 For information on the Stormwater Program